dhalteh/matrixmethods/README.md

 # matrixmethods
-An object-oriented approach to matrix operations.
+An object-oriented approach to matrix operations in C++.